+The infrared control scale \(\sigma\) does not set the absolute radiative energy density; instead it controls the \emph{maintenance problem}: the rate at which free energy is injected into, thermalized within, and ultimately leaked out of the radiative sector into ultrasoft geometric and horizon-coupled modes.

-Stability of the stationary state does not rely on redshift loss alone.
-If the radiation density rises above equilibrium, excess energy is diverted into ultrasoft geometric modes \cite{Bousso2002} and entropy-export channels.
-If it falls below equilibrium, free energy released by ongoing horizon-coupled processes and nuclear activity in the exterior reheats the photon bath.
+The stability of this stationary state does not rely on redshift dilution alone.
+If the radiation density temporarily exceeds its equilibrium value, excess energy can be transferred into ultrasoft geometric modes \cite{Bousso2002} and associated entropy--export channels.
+Conversely, if the radiation density falls slightly below equilibrium, free energy released by ongoing horizon--coupled processes and by nuclear activity in the exterior reheats the photon bath.

-Re-equilibration of the photon bath around its stationary temperature carries a negligible energetic cost; the only substantive requirement is that the exterior supply a steady, low-level radiative output sufficient to balance the slow leakage of radiation into ultrasoft geometric modes.
+Re--equilibration of the photon bath around its stationary temperature therefore carries a negligible energetic cost.
+The only substantive requirement is that the exterior supply a steady, low--level radiative throughput sufficient to balance the slow leakage of energy into ultrasoft geometric modes.

-The observed CMB temperature therefore reflects a dynamic balance between free-energy injection, rapid thermalization, and slow leakage into infrared geometric degrees of freedom.
+The observed CMB temperature may thus be viewed as reflecting a dynamic balance between free--energy injection, rapid thermalization within the photon sector, and slow leakage into infrared geometric degrees of freedom.